 It took us a long time to find the perfect place for us.
 Neither HockeyDad nor I were born to live in a city.
 Everything is just a little too close and for me, I always feel like someone is watching me.
 I wanted a place where I could look out my back window and see trees.
 Or grass.
 Not the neighbors houses.
 Or the neighbors.
 And HockeyDad likes to collect things and tinker.
 That’s messy and noisy and not conducive to having neighbors within eyesight.

 We grew up on the same farm where my dad was born.
 A big two story brick farm house with a long winding driveway that my dad spends the better part of a day clearing with the tractor and snow blower every time it snows.
-In fact, the driveway is about four times wider in the winter than the other three seasons.
-He has no explanation as to why.
-My great grandfather had built the house and barns in 1920 and generations of us had been there ever since.
+In fact, the driveway is about four times wider in the winter than the other three seasons but he has no explanation as to why.
+My great grandfather had built the house and barns in 1920 and generations of us have called that home ever since.
 Some of the buildings have fallen over time and new ones have been built.
 My dad has never lived in another house.
 He’s 63 and there is little likelihood of him ever living anywhere else.

 The people are different, the streets have different stores and houses.
 But the reality is that I’ve traded one small town for another.
-The one I grew up in for the one my boys will grow up in.
-I have people in both.
-Each town has their own chapter in my life story.
-And now when I go back to visit my first town, it only holds echos.
+The town I grew up in for the one my boys will grow up in.
+Lucky for me, I have people in both and each town has their own chapter in my life story.
+So now when I go back to visit my first town, it only holds echos.
 It isn’t home anymore.

 Because I’ve made my own home in another small town.